 6. Electric Signals for Train Routing Ensured Safe Travels

-7. Standardized Packages Were Created So That Products Could Be Shipped More Easily and Quickly
+7. Standardized Packages Were Created So That Goods Could Be Transported More Easily and Quickly

 8. Larger Amounts of Goods Can Be Transported by Trains Which Reduces Costs for Moving the Goods and for Storage of the Goods